ncsa/Swift-T-Variant-Calling/README.md

 You may use this README file to get an idea of how the code is structred and used, or visit an easier-to-read version of this documentaiton available on [our companion site](http://swift-t-variant-calling.readthedocs.io/en/latest/)

+If you like to cite this code, please use this DOI: <ADD LATER Azza!!>.
+See the Citation guide (here)[] for more information.

 Files in this repo are organized as follows:

 | Folder	| Content	|